GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - URL text box also allows entering a single base64 string of the image data, see the `URLS4MODELS.md` file for an example
 - For certain formats and their manipulation an easy alternative to this viewer would be `https://ezgif.com`
 - Most of these files can easily be viewed with some operating system applications or by the browsers themselves (like animated GIF / PNG / WEBP or MP4 / WEBM / OGV videos):
   - all it takes in Windows, for example, is to right-click the file itself then choose `Open With` and select `Firefox` browser
+  - Windows users could also consider getting the [QuickLook](https://apps.microsoft.com/store/detail/quicklook/9NV4BS3L1H4S) app

 ![Texture Viewer](images/Texture%20Viewer.png?raw=true)